Vermilion Community College

 Associate in Arts degree, wildland/wildlife law enforcement, natural resource technology, forestry

-Taxidermy, water quality science, outdoor therapeutic recreation, sports management, park ranger training
+Taxidermy, water quality science, outdoor therapeutic recreation, park management, park ranger training

 Vermilion has three apartment buildings on campus.
-Each unit has a kitchen, lining room, bath(s) and 2, 3, or 4 bedrooms.
+Each unit has a kitchen, living room, bath(s) and 2, 3, or 4 bedrooms.

 No permits required.

 Vermilion Community College has an open admissions policy.
 This means:

 - You can enroll if you have a high school diploma or a GED.
 Even without those, you may be admitted if you demonstrate potential for success in college.

 - You don’t have to take a standardized test to be admitted, and your high school grades and class rank are not considered.

 - After you are admitted, you will take a placement test.
 That will tell you if you need to take remedial or developmental courses, which will not count toward a degree, before you can take college-level courses.
 Many students need just one developmental course, often in math or English.
 If you have taken these subjects every year in high school, you are more likely to do well on the placement test.

 You can complete your studies in less time and for less total cost if you come well prepared for college-level work, especially by taking math, English, science and social studies classes every year in high school.
 Also, some programs of study require more math and science, so your high school preparation makes a difference.